Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Relation with Brieskorn modules

-compatible with the morphism $t:H''_{\al+k}\to H''_{\al+k+1}$ (where $\ee(-\al):=\exp(-2\pi i\al)$), see \cite{Br} (and also Remark~(3.4) below).
-This implies the injectivity for any $k$ by using (3.3.3) together with the injectivity of the action of $t$ on $H''_h$, see the remark after (3.2.3).
-This finishes the proof of Proposition~(3.3). \msn {\bf Remark~3.4.} (i) The action of $\dd_t^{-1}$ on $H''_h$ can be defined in a compatible way with (3.2.2), and the Gauss-Manin system $G_h$ is the localization of the Brieskorn module $H''_h$ by the action of $\dd_t^{-1}$.
-It is a graded $\C\{t\}\langle\dd_t,\dd_t^{-1}\rangle$-module, and (3.2.3) holds with $H''_h$ replaced by $G_h$.
+\begin{rem} The action of $\dd_t^{-1}$ on $H''_h$ can be defined in a compatible way with \eqref{17.2}, and the Gauss-Manin system $G_h$ is the localization of the Brieskorn module $H''_h$ by the action of $\dd_t^{-1}$.
+It is a graded $\C\{t\}\langle\dd_t,\dd_t^{-1}\rangle$-module, and \eqref{17.3} holds with $H''_h$ replaced by $G_h$.
 We have moreover the canonical isomorphisms